 - 12 ounces buttermilk

-- Preheat oven to 450?F. Sprinkle flour onto the center of a cast iron skillet or baking stone, or line baking sheet with parchment paper.
+- Preheat oven to 450°F. Sprinkle flour onto the center of a cast iron skillet or baking stone, or line baking sheet with parchment paper.

-- Flour your hands and gently roll out dough just enough to tidy it up.
-Flip the dough over and pat into a round about 1 1/2 inches deep.
-Place the loaf on top of the floured baking sheet/stone.
+- With floured hands, gently roll out dough just enough to tidy it up.
+Flip the dough over and carefully round the dough to about 1 ½ inches deep.
+Place on prepared baking pan.

-- Using a sharp knife, cut a deep cross in the round loaf, making sure to let the cuts go over the sides of the bread.
-Prick the four sections, to "let the fairies out."
+- Using a sharp knife, score a deep cross in the round loaf, making sure to let the cuts go over the sides of the bread.

-- Bake for 20 minutes, then reduce heat to 400?F and let bake for another 20 minutes, or until just cooked.
-The bread is cooked with it lets a hollow sound while tapping the bottom.
+- Bake for 20 minutes, then without opening the oven, reduce heat to 400°F and let bake for another 20 minutes, or until golden brown.
+The bread is cooked with it lets a hollow sound while tapping.
 Cool on wire rack.